kdeldycke/kevin-deldycke-blog/content/2010/how-to-export-backup-lotus-notes-mails.md

 This will generate a `.nsf` file containing all your current mail.

 Now that you have a backup, you are free to delete all your mails in Lotus Notes.
-By following this procedure regulary, you can create yearly or monthly archives of you mails without reaching the mailbox quota!
+By following this procedure regularly, you can create yearly or monthly archives of you mails without reaching the mailbox quota!
 For example, this is how my local archive folder looks like:

 ![]({attach}lotus-notes-exported-mail-archives.png)